Minimally-Invasive, Innovative Therapy Used for Treating Type 2 Diabetes and Obesity

 In certain situations, these interventions may also offer bridge therapy for patients who require weight loss prior to being considered for other types of surgery, including knee or hip replacements, or organ transplants.
 This is an emerging and exciting field for the treatment of obesity and its related complications and is rapidly gaining momentum.

-Because of these benefits, my team and I are eager to start enrolling patients for the STEP-1 study.
-And we hope it will prove safe and effective with the new protocol that GI Dynamics has developed with the support of their scientific advisors.
+We hope that the study will prove safe and effective, utilizing the new protocol that GI Dynamics has developed with their scientific advisors.